42zen/subenum/ARTICLE.md

 It's free to make an account on [Shodan](https://www.shodan.io/) or [VirusTotal](https://www.virustotal.com/).

-You can check the source-code [here](https://github.com/42zen/subenum).
+You can check out the source code [here](https://github.com/42zen/subenum).

 By [Zen](https://www.linkedin.com/in/mathias-bochet/)